bobm123/BeeWareTalk/slides.md

 - Clone the git repository

-    - Note, this installs a source copy of Toga
+    - Note, this installs another source copy of Toga.

     - It is a seperate copy of the library from the installed with pip earlier.